 How Do Methamphetamines Smell?

-Smoking meth releases a strong odor similar to cleaning products or chemicals.
-Some people compare the smell to burnt plastic.
-If your teenager is consuming a lot of meth, the smell of their sweat may begin to smell like ammonia.
-Meth or methamphetamine is a highly addictive and powerful drug with devastating health effects.
-Smoking meth just once can cause death.
-Even small amounts can result in harmful health effects including:
+Smoking meth smells like cleaning products or chemicals.
+Some people say it smells like burnt plastic.
+If your teenager is using a lot of meth, their sweat will start to smell like ammonia.
+Meth or methamphetamine is a highly addictive and dangerous drug.
+Smoking meth once can kill you.
+Even small amounts can cause:

 • Loss of appetite